DaNussi/Dedicated-Applied-Energistics-2/README.md

 ### Virtual Inventory

 The virtual inventory must be enabled (default disabled) on only ONE server.
-If multiple server have virtual inventory enabled items might be lost.
+If multiple server have it enabled items might be lost.

 * `/dae2 virtual_inventory enable`
 * `/dae2 virtual_inventory disable`